-In order to implement the management plan, it is recommended that an Environmentalist is identified to oversee environment and management aspects including pollution control, water loss control and equity access, management of sanitation and hygiene measures throughout the project area.
-The Environmentalist would also be expected to co-ordinate and monitor environmental management during construction and provide monitoring schedules.
-Other recommended participants could include NEMA and NCC.
-The responsibility relationship is as follows;
+In order to implement the management plan, it is recommended that an Environmentalist is identified to oversee environment and management aspects including pollution control, water loss control and equity access, management of sanitation and hygiene measures

 - The Environmentalist will ensure that the contractor is observing all measures associated with environmental protection - He will also liaise with the NEMA on matters of environmental and social nature. - A sociologist is recommended to directly interact with the local communities on social, economic and cultural matters for long term sustainability of the intervention projects.
 In this regard, a community liaison committee shall be established for ease of communication of concerns to the project management - The National Environmental Management Authority (NEMA) through the County Coordinators shall be responsible of surveillance of environmental and social aspects of the project implementation.